 - Finally, if plastic holiday toys are on your child’s list, find out what type of plastic you’re buying by looking for a “chasing arrow” symbol on the bottom of the toy; avoid the numbers 1 (PET), 3 (PVC) and 6 (Styrofoam) and look for those marked “BPA-free.
 Here’s why it’s especially important to research your plastic holiday toys: PET and PVC (also known as vinyl) are softened with phthalates; even low levels of phthalates have been linked to obesity and asthma.

 As toy manufacturers understand that including potentially toxic chemicals in their products can affect their market share, they’re stepping up.
-In 2012, Hasbro commited to eliminating PVC from toy and game packaging.
+In 2012, Hasbro committed to eliminating PVC from toy and game packaging.
 The following year they announced that they had already started phasing out PVC from packaging; BPA was voluntarily eliminated from their products in 2011.

-Then there are companies like Green Toys, which was founded in an effort to create sustainably minded toys that are less toxic for kids and the environment.
+Then there are companies like Green Toys, which was founded in an effort to create sustainably-minded toys that are less toxic for kids and the environment.
 Green Toys recycles non-toxic plastic into adorable toy sets that are perfect for guilt-free gifting.

 Happy, healthy holidays!